fixthestatusquo/circulardemocracy-backend/README.md

 **Behavior notes:**

 - The JMAP mail account id is taken from the session (`primaryAccounts` mail) after login.
+- Fetch scope is Inbox by default; when `--folder` is provided, fetch scope becomes Inbox + that folder.
 - Normal runs automatically move each successfully processed message to a campaign folder in Stalwart.
 - If no campaign match is found, the message is stored with `campaign_id = null` and moved to the `Unclassified` folder.
+- Messages already marked as processed in the database are skipped (idempotent behavior).
 - Dry runs never move messages.

 **Examples:**